 Powers and Abilities

-- Reality Warping – Being Fueled by the Flame of Py'tar also allowed him to bend reality to his will, turning skyscrapers to dragon-like creatures and stones into demons.
-He no longer retains this ability.
+- Reality Warping– Being Fueled by the Flame of Py'tar also allowed him to bend reality to his will, turning skyscrapers to dragon-like creatures and stones into demons.

 The "Justice League" animated series had Despero as the leader of a massive cult in the two-part episode Hearts and Minds.
 He used the Flame of Py'tar (the life-force of Kalanor) to subjugated his people and empower his troops to overwhelm and conquer planets.
 Katma Tui, Kilowog, and two other Green Lanterns were sent to stop him but they were overpowered by Despero's troops.
 Katma joined the Kalanorian resistance while Kilowog went to Earth to seek out John Stewart and the Justice League.